Otoplasty Benefits for Balanced, Harmonious Ears

 The second reason is if the conchal bowl, the part of the ear that forms a “bowl” is enlarged.
 The reality is that most protruding ears have a combination of the two.

 The reason that some ears look “too pinned back” is that the surgeon either does not have an idea of what a normal ear should look like or made an error during the surgery.
-Dr. Bustillo is well known for his natural and conservative results.
-He will provide an ear that looks natural and in the right position.
+Dr. Bustillo is well-known for his natural-looking and conservative results.
+He will provide a result that looks natural and places the ear in the right position.

 Good candidates for otoplasty include individuals who are physically healthy, realistic in their expectations, and interested in improving the appearance of their protruding ears.
 The procedure is often performed on children between the ages of five and fourteen.
 Otoplasty is also often performed on adults.

 Dr. Bustillo performs the otoplasty procedure on children beginning at age five.
 The reason for performing the procedure at age five is two-fold.

 One, the children’s ears have developed by this age.
 Two, the children enter grade school at this age and may be teased or picked on.
 Having the surgery before entering grade school will avoid this situation.